SergeCaron/MoveRecoveryPartition/README.md

 where:

-- UseLetter      is the drive letter that will be assigned to the recovery partition.
+- -UseLetter:      is the drive letter that will be assigned to the recovery partition.
 				This letter is only used during excution of the script.
 There is no default value.

-- ExtendedSize   is the size of the new recovery partition.
+- -ExtendedSize:   is the size of the new recovery partition.
 If <size> is less than 1MB, <size>
 				is multiplied by 1MB, e.g. 600 implies 600MB.

-- Log            Create a transcript log on the user's desktop.
+- -Log:            Create a transcript log on the user's desktop.

-- Details        Display detailed information throughout execution of this script.
+- -Details:        Display detailed information throughout execution of this script.

-- SourcesDir     is the directory of the Windows Installation Media containing Install.win.
+- -SourcesDir:     is the directory of the Windows Installation Media containing Install.win.
 				This is only used if this script finds no Recovery Environment on this system.

 The Recovery Environment can be brought up-to-date using Microsoft's KB5034957.